-Who needs a grill for lamb chops when you have a searing hot frying pan?
-This winter, don’t be sad that your BBQ is out of commission – embrace it and pick up that frying pan!
-The melted miso butter you top this with will be SO worth it.
+Who needs a grill for lamb chops when you have a searing hot skillet?
+This winter, don’t be sad that your BBQ is out of commission – embrace it and pick up that skillet for a pan seared lamb chop instead!
+The melted miso butter will be SO worth it.
 I promise.

 One of the greatest joys in the summer time for me is firing up the BBQ and grilling up a steak, or..in my case lamb chops!

 Now that summer has gone, and winter has taken over the thought of grilling meat outside doesn’t really sound that appealing — that and the fact that the BBQ is probably frozen shut 😛

 Winter or not, being the stubborn person that I am, I refuse to give up a good lamb chop.

 Especially if it comes together with only 5 ingredients and it’s very simple to put together.

 Dinner on the table in 15 mins.
 I love that!
 More time for me to dilly dally around!

 It looks like Christmas is just around the corner.
 Man, time flies quickly, too quickly!
 I haven’t really started any Christmas shopping yet (bad bad Joyce!) and to be honest I am not usually much of a slacker when it comes to these kinds of things but this year seems different.
 Dreary dare I say?
 So a quick and easy dinner to give me more time to ponder about Christmas is a great thing 🙂 Anyone else find this time of year kinda…crazy?